armulchandani/bulk-inserts/README.md

 3. Performing a batch inserts(50) with Hibernate but programmatically generated value for primary key
 4. Plain JDBC batch insert(50) with programmatically generated primary id

-With MySql:
+> With MySql:

-1. Hibernate sequential inserts with Hibernate generated value for primary key Total time : 84.044
+1. Hibernate sequential inserts with Hibernate generated value for primary key Time : 84.044
-2. Hibernate sequential inserts with programmatically generated value for primary key Total time : 41.926
+2. Hibernate sequential inserts with programmatically generated value for primary key Time : 41.926
 3. Hibernate batch insert(50) & programmatically generated primary id
-   Total time : 42.635
+   Time : 42.635

    3a.
-Hibernate batch insert(50) and programmatically generated value for primary key and rewriteBatchedStatements=true
+Hibernate batch insert(50) and programmatically generated value for primary key and rewriteBatchedStatements=true Time : 12.471
-	Total time : 12.471
 4. Hibernate batch insert(1000) and programmatically generated value for primary key and with rewriteBatchedStatements=false Total time : 44.112
 4a.
 Hibernate batch insert(1000) with programmatically generated value for primary id and rewriteBatchedStatements=true Total time : 9.482

-** rewriteBatchedStatements=true the JDBC will pack as many queries as possible into a single network packet, lowering this way the network overhead.
+**rewriteBatchedStatements=true the JDBC will pack as many queries as possible into a single network packet, lowering this way the network overhead.**

+> With plain JDBC API

-5. Plain JDBC batch inserts(1000) with programmatically generated value for primary key and with rewriteBatchedStatements=false
+1. Plain JDBC batch inserts(1000) with programmatically generated value for primary key and with rewriteBatchedStatements=false
    Total time : 37.492

-   5a.
+   1a.
 Plain JDBC batch insert(1000) with programmatically generated value for primary key and with rewriteBatchedStatements=true
    Total time : 5.522